 Green Procurement Based on Basic Procurement Policy

 Ｋ Ｊ Ｗ

-To reduce burdens on the global environment, in fiscal 2011 we adopted our Basic Procurement Policy, which declared our goal to pursue green procurement; this served as the foundation of our Green Procurement Standards established in fiscal 2013.
+To reduce burdens on global environment, we adopted our Basic Procurement Policy, which declared our goal to pursue green procurement; this served as the foundation of our Green Procurement Standards established.

 In pursuit of green procurement for all raw material inputs, we periodically undertake surveys on the status of environmental management system certifications attained by our suppliers, as well as inspections of materials for the presence of any prohibited substances.

 - We will engage in procurement activities that enhance the corporate value of both Kaneka and our business partners.

 - We will endeavor to reduce environmental damage by engaging in green procurement.

 - We will provide opportunities for business partners to make fair and rational transactions in consideration of quality, price, supply stability, technical development capabilities, environmental protection, and safety.